 We may argue that the prosecution should drop the charges against you.
-If this is not possible, we will advocate on your behalf and use legal strategies to pursue the lowest penalties possible based on the facts of your case.
+If this is not possible, we will advocate on your behalf and use legal strategies to pursue the mildest penalties possible based on the facts of your case.
+McKenzie Law Firm, P.C. can build a defense strategy to help you clear your name.

-David McKenzie, a drug possession lawyer in Montgomery County, will walk you through the criminal justice process, including:
+David McKenzie, a drug possession lawyer in Montgomery County, will walk you through the criminal justice process by:

 - Explaining and protecting your rights